cylesoft/subtitle-burninator/README.md

 # Amazing Subtitle Burn-in-ator (for Mac)

 Oh my.
 This provides a friendly Mac GUI interface for burning in subtitles to videos using ffmpeg.
-Requires Mac OS Mavericks or higher, I think.
+Requires Mac OS Mavericks or higher, I think. ffmpeg can accept a very wide range of video types, which is very useful.
+It's recommended that you save the output as an mp4 as ffmpeg is set to use H264/AAC as the output codecs.

 This was built to solve the problem of not-super-tech instructional technologists being faced with the annoying difficult task of burning subtitles into a video.
 It's insane that we don't have a friendly, free GUI for this simple task.
 So I built one.
 It's a bit janky and hacky, but it works.